-A time and materials contract is an efficient and effective means of charging for services that have a lot of variables.
-From software development to marketing, construction, and more, certain industries require flexibility in their work.
+A time and material contract is an efficient and effective means of charging for services with many variables.
+From software development to marketing, construction, and more, specific industries require flexibility in their work.

 But any business familiar with regular time and material tracking knows it isn’t always easy.
-Making sure that employees track their time and expenses while executing their job efficiently often feels like chasing cats.
+Ensuring employees track their time and expenses while executing their job efficiently often feels like chasing cats.

 So how do you make this necessary task easier?
 We’ve put together a guide to nailing down your process in a way that offers accurate tracking without slowing down your workday.

-For those unfamiliar with time and materials contracts, this precise pricing method provides flexibility in a service’s delivery while charging the customer or client for the exact services rendered.
+For those unfamiliar with time and material contracts, this precise pricing method provides flexibility in a service’s delivery while charging the customer or client for the exact services rendered.

-Many buyers like this form of contract because it offers transparency over what they are paying for as well as the ability to scale up or down in their budget if certain needs arise.
+Many buyers like this form of contract because it offers transparency over what they are paying for and the ability to scale up or down in their budget if specific needs arise.

-This form of contract is common in many industries, including construction, contracting, web design, software development, and marketing.
+This contract form is common in many industries, including construction, contracting, web design, software development, and marketing.
 Perfect for both projects and subscription services, it has one challenge: ensuring the appropriate information is tracked for proper billing.

-Like all good businesses, it’s important to have a well-defined process for everything from producing a contract to executing your services.
-Below, we’ve put together 3 tips that will set you up for success and help you avoid frustrating mistakes and poor tracking habits.
+Like all good businesses, it’s crucial to have a well-defined process for everything from producing a contract to executing your services.
+Below, we’ve put together three tips that will set you up for success and help you avoid frustrating mistakes and poor tracking habits.

 How a service is executed starts with the details outlined in the contract.
-Every time and materials contract should include 4 details:
+Every time and materials contract should include four details:

 - Labor Rate